Why Darkness is Important for Cannabis Plants

 How Much Darkness is Needed?

 The Vegetative Stage of Cannabis

 Cannabis in the vegetative stage (when it is growing at a rapid pace) needs at least 13 hours of light per day.
 In fact, indoor growers commonly use an 18/6 light to dark ratio to encourage faster growth.
 (Note that most indoor growers vegetate their plants 4 – 8 weeks.)

 The Flowering Stage of Cannabis

 When you are ready for your cannabis plants to flower, a 12-hours of light and 12-hours of darkness schedule is standard.
 Nighttime provides darkness, keeping cannabis on somewhat of a natural clock.
-This is why indoor growers need to make a deliberate effort to not only create long, bright days, but also emulate dark cycles in order for cannabis to grow large full buds.
+This is why indoor growers need to make a deliberate effort to not only create long, bright days but also emulate dark cycles for cannabis to grow large full buds.

 Keep to Your Chosen Schedule

-If you decide on the classic 12/12 light dep schedule where you cover your plants at 7 p.m. and uncover them at 7 a.m., stick to that schedule.
-Keep in mind that this schedule requires good ventilation, so some growers choose to uncover their plants at night once the sky is completely dark.
+If you decide on the classic 12/12 light dep schedule where you cover your plants at 7 p.m. and uncover them at 7 a.m., be consistent with that schedule.
+Keep in mind that this schedule requires adequate ventilation, so some growers will choose to uncover their plants at night once the sky is completely dark.

 What many growers don’t realize is that cannabis demands an uninterrupted dark cycle.
 Just as your good REM sleep would be interrupted if a light popped on at 2 a.m., cannabis doesn’t fare well when any light disturbs it during its dark “sleep” cycle.
 The moon and stars don’t bother cannabis, but any artificial light can stop its bud growth.
 In fact, light interrupting its dark cycles can make cannabis so stressed and irritable that it can lead to hermaphroditism.
 That can pollinate females and ruin your plants.